ThreatLIST provides SIEM enrichment options for network, security, and incident response professionals.

 - If you’ve chosen Suricata, you will also be able to config the starting sid.

-- For each device, click edit.
-There are two configurations to set by choosing from the dropdowns.
+- There are three configurations to set by choosing from the dropdowns.

-Threatlist IOC Type determines what type of IoCs will be included in your SIEM file.
+- Set the Threatlist IOC Type.
+This determines what type of IoCs will be included in your SIEM file.
 Your choices are:

-Threatlist Ioc Format determines if we will generate separate files for each IoC type or a single file.
+- Set the Threatlist Ioc Format.
+This determines if the system will generate separate files for each IoC type or a single file.
 Your choices are:

 - Save your changes.